danielvm-git/binance-trading-robot/README.md

 * create key, secret and password on Google Secret Manager

-* add the security rule Secret Manager Accessor for yor blablabla.compute@developer.gserviceaccount.com
+* add the security rule Secret Manager Accessor for your blablabla.compute@developer.gserviceaccount.com

 #### Clone my bundle
 Clone my code bundle at https://github.com/danielvm-git/binance-trading-robot and put in your project folder